mecotrade/kidtracker/README.md

 Device could provide its actual location, based on direct GPS data, when it is available, as well as last detected position, when direct GPS observation is not available, mostly within building or in the presents of electromagnetic noise.
-In the second case data is considered as obsolete.
+In the second case data is considered obsolete.
 When received location data is obsolete, the obsolete data alert ![eye-slash](icons/eye-slash.svg) is shown.

 Notice that the low battery alert ![battery](icons/battery.svg), and actual charge value come in different types of messages.
 Messages with actual charge come more frequently (each 5 minutes) than messages with locations and alerts, which can be not sent for hours.
-Therefore, it is not uncommon a marker shows 100% of battery charge together with low battery alert.
+Therefore, it is not uncommon for a marker to show 100% of battery charge together with low battery alert.
 In this case the priority is for numerical value of the battery charge and low battery alert can be ignored.